 Run through your day.
 At this time, decide on the order of activities.
 If needed, switch things to make them work with your schedule.
 Then use teacher metacognition to think about ways you can enhance each lesson.
 Consider the needs of the whole group, individual students, and yourself.
 After all, if the teacher’s not happy, nobody’s happy.

 If you have time for nothing else, do this step.
 A quick morning rehearsal in your head always makes the day run more smoothly.

 How can I maximize learning?

-Consider ways your lessons can do double duty.
+In your morning reflection, consider ways your lessons can do double duty.
 Maybe you can reinforce math skills during your science lesson.
 Or perhaps you can teach informational text skills during social studies.